 Ideally it should be flat.
 If we get 3-dimensional tissues samples, we gently press them against the glass bottom, of the Fluorodish (or any other) plate.

 Yes, we do.
 Please contact us for further information.

 Depends on the galvo-scanangle and objective: You can choose between 60 µm and up to 1200 µm

 Yes, you can use standard fluorescence dyes and use filter-sets optimized for your spectral range.
 In addition, you can optimize your experiments by using special commercially available 2P high-absorbance fluorescence dyes.

 You can save the images as tiff-files and pre-processing the RGB-images (Brightfield) or 16-bit grayscale (1PM and 2PM) images with the image editing software of your choice.

 No, there is no limitation.
-The system is properly air cooled and the power consumption is actually not too high.
-In fact, our demo device is often under test for a long time without a problem.
+The system is properly air cooled.
+In fact, our demo device is often under test for a long time without problems.